meleu/tdd-ruby/ruby-tooling.md

 irb(main):001:0>
 ```

-If you see this, you're in the `irb` prompt.
-Here you can type Ruby code and see the results immediately.
+This is the `irb` prompt, where you can type Ruby code and immediately see the results.

 Just to experiment, let's try a "hello world":